ballerina-platform/ballerina-spec/beps/lib-ftp/1418_listener_coordination.md

 # + coordinationGroup - The name of the coordination group of FTP listeners that coordinate together.
 #                       It is recommended to use a unique name for each group.
 # + heartbeatFrequency - The interval (in seconds) for the node to update its heartbeat status.
 Default is 1 second.
-public type CoordinationConfiguration record {|
+public type CoordinationConfig record {|
     task:DatabaseConfig databaseConfig;
     int livenessCheckInterval = 30;
     string memberId;